hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/03_DEG_getting_started.md

 <img src="../img/mov10-model.png" width="400">

-**FMRP** is “most commonly found in the brain, is essential for normal cognitive development and female reproductive function.
-Mutations of this gene can lead to fragile X syndrome, mental retardation, premature ovarian failure, autism, Parkinson's disease, developmental delays and other cognitive deficits.” - from [wikipedia](https://en.wikipedia.org/wiki/FMR1)

 **Our questions:**
 * What patterns of expression can we identify with the loss or gain of MOV10?